Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Notes

 - How to pick an acorn squash – Select a squash with a lot of green and less orange or white with very few blemishes.
-If it has some wart looking hard spots, you can just scrape those off.
-Make sure to choose a squash will dull skin.
+If it has some wart-looking hard spots, you can just scrape those off.
+Make sure to choose a squash that will dull skin.
 Shiny skin means it was picked too early and will not have as much flavor.
 True for any type of squash.

 - Can you freeze stuffed acorn squash?
 Yes, you can!
 To Freeze this stuffed acorn squash: place one half stuffed squash into a freezer-friendly quart-sized bag and remove as much air as possible.
-Place it in the fridge to cool it completely and then transfer to the freezer.
-When ready to eat, remove from bag and microwave on high from frozen 5-7 minutes.
+Place it in the fridge to cool it completely and then transfer it to the freezer.
+When ready to eat, remove from bag and microwave on high from frozen for 5-7 minutes.

 - What can you serve with stuffed acorn squash?
 This recipe pairs great with so many things.
 Some of my faves are: Mushroom Asparagus and Leek Quiche and this Easy Kale Salad With Lemon Dressing.